Glenn Greenwald

 Listen to this Article: Reflecting New U.S. Control of TikTok's Censorship, Our Report Criticizing Zelensky Was Deleted

 What’s happening in politics that you want to talk about?
-Are there any burning topics that Glenn needs to cover?
+Are there any burning topics you think Glenn needs to cover?
 Any thoughts you’d like to share?

 This post will be pinned to our profile for the remainder of this week, so comment below anytime with your questions, insights, future topic ideas/guest recommendations, etc. Let’s get a conversation going!

-Glenn will be responding to a few comments here—and may even address some particularly interesting exchanges on our next supporters-only After Show.
+Glenn will respond to a few comments here—and may even address some on our next supporters-only After-Show.

-Thank you so much for your continued support through another week of SYSTEM UPDATE with Glenn Greenwald!
+Thanks for your continued support through another week of SYSTEM UPDATE with Glenn Greenwald!

 post photo preview